NAS - Nonindigenous Aquatic Species

 Lepomis megalotis PA - Potomac drainage

-Morone chrysops x M. saxatilis MD - Potomac drainage PA - Potomac drainage
+Morone chrysops x M. saxatilis MD - Potomac (HUC6) non-specific PA - Potomac drainage

 The data represented on this site vary in accuracy, scale, completeness, extent of coverage and origin.
 It is the user's responsibility to use these data consistent with their intended purpose and within stated limitations.
 We highly recommend reviewing metadata files prior to interpreting these data.